Table of Contents

 - If the cooker (spoon) must be reused, soak it in bleach for at least 30 seconds and then rinse it with clean water

 Sharing a needle, syringe, or any related equipment for any use, including skin popping, tattooing, body piercing, or injecting steroids or hormones, can put you at risk for HIV and other blood-borne infections.
-If you plan to have body piercing or get a tattoo, make sure you go to a qualified technician who uses sterile equipment.
+If you plan to have a body piercing or get a tattoo, make sure you go to a qualified technician who uses sterile equipment.

 The safest thing to do is to stop injecting drugs altogether.
 If this is not possible right now, get new, sterile needles each time you shoot up or find a needle exchange program.
 If you have to share, thoroughly clean your needles and works with bleach and water after each use and before reusing.